Mount Albert (New Zealand electorate): History

 Clark was succeeded by David Shearer in the 2009 by-election.
-He was re-elected as MP in the 2011 and 2014 general elections, before resigning in late 2016 to lead the United Nation's peacekeeping mission in South Sudan.
+He was re-elected as MP in the 2011 and 2014 general elections, before resigning in late 2016 to lead the United Nations' peacekeeping mission in South Sudan.
 Jacinda Ardern, who had previously stood in the Auckland Central electorate, won the February 2017 by-election.
 She became leader of the Labour Party in August that year, 8 weeks before the 2017 general election, after Andrew Little stepped down as leader.
 Ardern retained the electorate for the subsequent two elections before not contesting the election.
 Helen White won the electorate for Labour by a margin of 18 votes, the slimmest of the election.